 Treats high blood pressure, angina (chest pain), and heart failure.
-A lower blood pressure can reduce the risk of strokes and heart attacks.
+May also be given after a heart attack to improve outcomes.
 This medicine is a beta-blocker.

 Hypertensolol, Lopressor, Toprol XL, Toprol-XLThere may be other brand names for this medicine.